UPSC Maths Optional Coaching for IAS/IFoS

 UPSC IAS Maths Optional PYQ 2021 – Vector Analysis Important Concepts

-▶ Summarize the Video
+▶ Video Summary

 This video from IMS Delhi provides a step-by-step mathematical solution to a vector analysis problem featured in the UPSC IAS Mathematics Optional PYQ 2021.
 The lecture focuses on evaluating the line integral of a specific vector field around a closed curve in the XY plane, applying Green’s Theorem.